outerbounds/metaflowbot/docs/creating-custom-actions.md

 # Create Your Own Bot Action
 The initial version of the bot ships with actions that allow you to monitor the status of Metaflow runs, past and present.
 Imagine starting a training run that lasts for hours - you can now monitor it anywhere using Slack on your mobile device!
 You can converse with the bot over direct messages or or invite the bot to a channel.

 With the diversity of machine learning and data science use cases, we have wanted to make it easy to extend the bot with new actions.
 As an example, we ship a [simple jokes command](https://github.com/outerbounds/metaflowbot-jokes-action) :clown_face:.
 You can use it as a template to create custom actions which can be enabled just by doing a `pip install`.
-We would love to see people contributing actions of all kinds - please share with us (slack.outerbounds.co) if you have any ideas or prototypes!
+We would love to see people contributing actions of all kinds - please share with us (http://slack.outerbounds.co) if you have any ideas or prototypes!

 ### How To Create Your Own Bot Action